pg-support/supt-km/docs/3. Policies/Shipping Policy/Order cancellation & adjustments policy.md

-# Order cancellation & adjustments
+# Order cancellation & adjustments policy

 -   Order cancellations may be granted as long as (any part of) the order has not yet been delivered.
 Once (any part of) the order is delivered, we cannot cancel the order.

 -   Please also note that we are unable to change shipping addresses for third party items like the add-on headphones, so check your order carefully.